locainin/RustPass/README.md

 **Avoid Lookalikes:** **Implements a feature to exclude characters that look similar, such as '0' (zero) and 'O' (uppercase 'o'), to prevent confusion.*

-**Randomization:** **Leverages the Rust rand crate to ensure true randomness in password generation, providing high-security standards.*
+**Randomization:** **Leverages the Rust rand crate with OsRng to ensure cryptographic randomness in password generation, providing high-security standards.*

 **Simple CLI:** **A straightforward command-line interface provides a quick and easy user experience for generating passwords.**

+**Options**
+--length <LENGTH>: Specify the length of the password.
+--exclude <CHARS>: Specify characters to exclude.
+--include-upper: Include uppercase letters.
+--include-lower: Include lowercase letters.
+--include-numbers: Include numbers.
+--include-special: Include special characters.

 **RustPass** **is a lightweight yet powerful tool aiming to fill the gap for a secure, easy-to-use password generator in the Rust ecosystem, taking cues from KeePassXC's reliable approach to password management.*

+**Acknowledgements**
+**RustPass is inspired by KeePassXC and aims to bring similar reliability and user-friendliness to the Rust ecosystem.
+Special thanks to the Rust community for their excellent documentation and support.*